-Body of British backpacker missing in Cambodia found
+Police say body of British tourist missing in Cambodia found

-PHNOM PENH, Cambodia (AP) — Cambodian officials say the body of a British backpacker missing for more than a week has been found at sea dozens of miles (kilometers) from the island where she disappeared.
+PHNOM PENH, Cambodia (AP) — The body of a British backpacker missing for more than a week in Cambodia was found at sea Thursday dozens of miles (kilometers) from the island where she disappeared, officials said.

 It was found near another island, Koh Chhlam, close to Cambodia’s maritime border with Thailand.